Generic Name: daratumumab (DAR a TOOM ue mab)

 Get emergency medical help if you have signs of an allergic reaction to Darzalex: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Some side effects may occur during the injection.
-Tell your caregiver right away if you feel dizzy, itchy, cold, nauseated, or if you have a headache, stuffy nose, runny nose, cough, throat irritation, wheezing, trouble breathing, or a tight feeling in your throat.
+Tell your caregiver right away if you feel dizzy, itchy, nauseated, or if you have a headache, stuffy nose, runny nose, cough, throat irritation, fever, chills, wheezing, trouble breathing, or a tight feeling in your throat.

 Call your doctor at once if you have: